 Materials: slides, printed documents, photographs, documentation

-In 1940, Alfred E. Engler took a picture of Rudolf Stuckert: He is standing with an Afghan greyhound in front of the door of the house they shared in Kabul, with a lovingly painted basel stick on the front door directly behind him.
-This photo is a vivid illustration of the importance of networking history.
-The photographic estates of the three Swiss architects and photographers Alfred E. Engler, Rudolf Stuckert and Alf de Spindler comprehensively document the everyday and working lives of three Swiss nationals during the Second World War in Afghanistan, a country that was very isolated at the time and had a small expatriate community.
-At the same time, the three collections represent a unique reference collection worldwide, which is invaluable for questions of architectural history, urban and rural development and demography, as well as for many social science issues.
+In 1940, Albert E. Engler takes a picture of Rudolf Stuckert: With an Afghan greyhound he is standing in front of the door of the house they shared in Kabul, a lovingly painted "Baselstab" - the heraldic symbol of the city of Basel - directly behind him.
+This photo visualises the importance of networking history.
+The photographic estates of the three Swiss architects and photographers Alfred E. Engler, Rudolf Stuckert and Alf de Spindler comprehensively document the everyday and working lives of three Swiss nationals during the Second World War in Afghanistan, a country that was very isolated at the time and had very few foreigners.
+At the same time, the three collections represent a globally unique reference inventory that is invaluable for questions of architectural history, urban and rural development and demography, as well as for many social science issues.

-The Bibliotheca Afghanica comprises a multi-part collection that documents the milieu of the Afghan resistance against the Soviet occupation.
-This includes around 22 linear meters of smaller publications (tracts, pamphlets) as well as several series of high-quality lithographic posters, which entered the Bibliotheca Afghanica's holdings directly from the Pakistani printing presses.
-The collection also includes wall calendars, wall newspapers, several series of propaganda matchboxes, pins, finger rings, stickers and other materials.
+The Bibliotheca Afghanica comprises a multi-part collection focussing on the milieu of the Afghan resistance against the Soviet occupation.
+This includes around 22 linear metres of smaller publications (tracts, pamphlets, newspapers and magazines) as well as several series of high-quality lithographic posters, which came into the Bibliotheca Afghanica's holdings directly from the printing presses of the Afghan resistance in exile in Pakistan.
+The collection also includes wall calendars, wall newspapers, several series of propagandistically prepared matchboxes, pins, finger rings, stickers and other materials.

 Materials: single-sheet prints, lithographs, brochures, etc.